smittytone/Location/README.md

 ## Release Notes

 - 1.5.0
-    - Add support for multiple Google API keys
+    - Add support for multiple Google API keys.
 - 1.4.2
     - Minor changes to comments re.
-API key usage
+API key usage.
 - 1.4.1
-    - Minor code change: rename constants to be class-specific
+    - Minor code change: rename constants to be class-specific.
 - 1.4.0
-    - Add support for Google's Timezone API to determine the timezone in which the device is found
+    - Add support for Google's Timezone API to determine the timezone in which the device is found.
-    - Minor code changes; documentation improvements
+    - Minor code changes; documentation improvements.
 - 1.3.0
-    - Add support for Google's GeoCoding API to optionally reverse geolocate based on co-ordinates
+    - Add support for Google's GeoCoding API to optionally reverse geolocate based on co-ordinates.
-    - Minor code changes; documentation improvements
+    - Minor code changes; documentation improvements.
 - 1.2.2
-    - WiFi scan code refactor to reduce library memory footprint
+    - WiFi scan code refactor to reduce library memory footprint.
 - 1.2.1
-    - Small code tweaks; clarify that the API key is only needed by the agent constructor
+    - Small code tweaks; clarify that the API key is only needed by the agent constructor.
 - 1.2.0
-    - Make *imp.scanwifinetworks()* calls asynchronous (requires impOS 36)
+    - Make *imp.scanwifinetworks()* calls asynchronous (requires impOS 36).
-    - *locate()* now uses a previously gathered list of WLANs, if present, by default
+    - *locate()* now uses a previously gathered list of WLANs, if present, by default.
 - 1.1.1
-    - Minor code changes
+    - Minor code changes.
 - 1.1.0
-    - Initial release
+    - Initial release.

 ## Class Usage: Constructor ##